| | | | | |

 When you play music on your smartphone, the speaker creates tiny vibrations that travel through the air in all directions.
 These sound waves are quite small and spread out quickly, which makes the sound seem quieter.

-In this DIY speaker project, we focus on the sound waves by channeling them through paper towel tubes and cups.
-The tube helps guide the sound waves in one direction instead of letting them spread out.
-Then, the cups act like amplifiers by bouncing the sound waves inside, making them stronger.
-As the sound waves bounce and exit the cup, they come out more powerfully, which makes the music sound louder to our ears.
+In this DIY speaker project, we focus on sound waves, channeling them through paper towel tubes and cups.
+The tube guides sound waves in one direction rather than letting them spread out.
+Then the cups act like amplifiers, reflecting sound waves inside and amplifying them.
+As the sound waves bounce off the cup and exit, they emerge more powerfully, making the music sound louder to our ears.

 When you listen through your DIY speaker, you hear the sound waves more focused and amplified.
 This shows how engineers use materials and design to control sound and make it louder or clearer.
 This kind of science can be found in real speakers, headphones, and even large concert sound systems!